 A minus 3 to 4 weeks.
 Submission of admission documents to stock exchange.

-A minus 17 days.
+A minus 17 days (or later).
 Signing of underwriting agreement.

 A minus 16 days.
 Approval of prospectus by BaFin (and publication of prospectus on the internet).

 A minus 15 days.
 Availability of print versions of the prospectus.